 Have you seen “Not Secure” warnings popping up in the URL bar?
-Have you heard about security changes with internet browsers?
+Are you aware of the security changes for internet browsers?
 What’s the deal?

-As an everyday internet user, these warnings can be helpful.
-It is a great way to know whether or not you can trust the site you’re on or feel comfortable submitting your personal information in site forms.
-On the other hand, if you’re creating or curating a site, you want people to trust your site like that, right?
-Is your site safe or are you showing “Not Secure” warnings, too?
+As an everyday internet user, these security warnings can be helpful.
+A secure site connection is a great way to know whether or not you can trust the site you’re on or feel comfortable submitting your personal information to the site in forms.
+On the other hand, if you’re creating or curating a site, you want people to trust your site, right?
+Is your site safe, or is it showing “your Chrome connection is not secure” warnings?

 Lately, there’s been a big step in the right direction when it comes to internet security.
-It’s safe to say these changes are for the better as we’re working toward a safer internet!
+It’s safe to say these changes are for the better as we’re working towards creating a safer internet!

 - Google security and why it’s updating

-As of July 2018, Google Chrome is now taking proactive steps to help increase awareness around insecure versus secure websites, and Mozilla Firefox is joining the efforts as well.
-As it turns out, the number one requirement is an SSL certificate.
-Chrome and Firefox released the updates stating their intention to make the web safer for everyone.
+As of July 2018, Google Chrome is now taking proactive steps to increase awareness about the difference between insecure and secure websites.
+Mozilla Firefox is joining the efforts as well.
+As it turns out, an SSL certificate is the number one requirement for both browsers, based on the updates released by Chrome and Firefox, which both aim to make the web safer for everyone.

-When an SSL certificate has been installed on a site, you can tell by looking at the URL.
-In Chrome and Firefox, there’s usually a little green padlock with the word “Secure.”
+Users can quickly see when an SSL certificate has been installed on a site by looking at the URL.
+In Chrome and Firefox, there’s usually a little green padlock with the word “Secure” next to it.
 Safari has a gray padlock next to the site name.
 You can also tell by looking at the beginning of the URL itself.
-A not-secure website will use http while a secure site will use https.
-(That little “s” on the end just means your connection is secure!)
+A not-secure website will use HTTP while a secure site will use HTTPS (the “s” on the end means your connection is secure).

-These messages are non-intrusive, and can establish a lot of trust with your users because they know their information is safe on your site!
-On the other hand, if you don’t install an SSL certificate, you’re going to see some not-so-welcoming errors that might cause your users to abandon your site.
-In Firefox, there are various icons, including a gray padlock with a warning triangle and a gray padlock with a red strikethrough.
-In Chrome and Safari, either an information symbol or red warning symbol will pop up for not secure sites.
-Here’s what they look like.
+These connection messages are non-intrusive, and can establish a lot of trust with your users because they know their information is safe on your site!
+On the other hand, if you don’t install an SSL certificate, users will encounter some not-so-welcoming errors that might cause them to abandon your site.
+In Firefox, there are various icons for these site connection warnings, including a gray padlock with a warning triangle and a gray padlock with a red strikethrough.
+In Chrome and Safari, either an information symbol or a red warning symbol will pop up for not secure sites.
+Here’s what these “connection is not secure” warnings look like.

 As I mentioned, website visitors expect a great experience.
 Yes, they want to see a cool site, but more than that, they want to feel secure and protected.

 No one wants to fill out a form on an insecure website — that’s a bad digital experience.
-Especially in today’s digital age, everyone is more aware of the security they should expect online, even if they don’t know all the nitty gritty detail.
-People are really starting to take initiative.
-And especially for ecommerce sites or anyone handling sensitive customer data, you need to follow these security practices in order to comply with regulations.
+Especially in today’s digital age, everyone is more aware of the security they should expect online, even if they don’t know all the nitty-gritty details.
+People are really starting to take initiative, and eCommerce sites, as well as other sites that handle sensitive customer data, need to follow these security practices closely in order to comply with regulations.

 Beyond creating a better client experience, there’s also some debate that better security practices and SSL certificates can benefit your site’s SEO.
 Google has been considering security in their ranking since 2014, and there’s lots of chatter about how current practices affect ranking.

-So how are you supposed to implement all these security changes anyway and get rid of that “Not secure” message?
+So how are you supposed to implement all these security changes and fix that “not secure website” message in Chrome?
 The simplest means of securing your site comes down to a little three-letter acronym: SSL.